-To make your fire starters, you just need two ingredients – petroleum jelly and cotton balls.
+To make your fire starters, you just need two ingredients — petroleum jelly and cotton balls.
 Any brand of petroleum jelly will work, just make sure it’s 100% pure petroleum jelly.
 You’ll need a lot of it, so get it in bulk.
 For the cotton balls, get jumbo-sized cotton balls and check the package to be sure they’re 100% cotton.
 Artificial fibers won’t take a spark.

 Rubbing the Vaseline into a cotton ball is messy work.
 The fibers of the cotton ball pull apart some, and the Vaseline gets everywhere.
 The cleanest, easiest method I’ve found is to put a scoop of Vaseline into a snack-sized Ziploc bag, toss some cotton balls in, zip it up, then knead the Vaseline into the cotton balls.

 You want to get as much Vaseline in the cotton ball as you can without completely saturating the cotton ball.
 It’s very important to have some dry fibers available to take the flame, especially if you use a firesteel or magnesium rod.

 How Do I Start a Fire with a Vaseline Cotton Ball?

 Your cotton ball is the first stage of your fire — the tinder.
 It takes your flame or spark, then gets your kindling burning.
 Think of it as a long-burning match on steroids.

 I usually have a good supply of toothpick and pencil-sized, very dry kindling available (at least as big as a softball, bigger if the wood is damp).
 I pull my cotton ball open to expose the dry fibers inside, then light them with my firesteel.
 Once the Vaseline cotton ball is burning, I’ll lean a few toothpick-sized sticks against the burning ball, being careful to not suffocate it, then build a teepee or log cabinet around it with pencil-sized sticks, with some smaller ones mixed in for good measure.
 In no time at all, the kindling’s burning and you’re ready for bigger wood.